Md-Danish-eng/elasticbeanstalk-web-worker-cli/README.md

 It took sometime to create all the things.
 Go to the dynamodb and SNS and check there is table and topic created or not.

+Go to the server and run the following commands to site up

 ``` source venv/staging-LQM1lest/bin/activate ```

 ((staging) ) [root@ip-172-31-14-207 app]# ``` pip freeze ```